ry-v1/Notes/SQL Performance Explained.md

     - Even a single leaf node might contain many hits—often hundreds.
 The corresponding table data is usually scattered across many table blocks.
 That means that there is an additional table access for each hit.

     - An index lookup requires three steps: (1) the tree traversal; (2) following the leaf node chain; (3) fetching the table data.
 The tree traversal is the only step that has an upper bound for the number of accessed blocks—the index depth.
 The other two steps might need to access many blocks—they cause a slow index lookup.

+### The Where Clause

+##### Primary Keys
+    - The database automatically creates an index for the primary key.
+    - The where clause cannot match multiple rows because the primary key constraint ensures uniqueness of the key values.
+The database does not need to follow the index leaf nodes—it is enough to traverse the index tree.
+    - A primary key does not necessarily need a unique index—you can use a non-unique index as well.
+    - One of the reasons for using non-unique indexes for a primary keys are deferrable constraints.
+As opposed to regular constraints, which are validated during statement execution, the database postpones the validation of deferrable constraints until the transaction is committed.
+Deferred constraints are required for inserting data into tables with circular dependencies.